gliptak/lecture-source-py/source/rst/about_py.rst

 The number you see here might vary slightly but it's essentially zero.

-(For older versions of Python and NumPy you need to use the `np.dot <http://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html>`_ function)
+(For older versions of Python and NumPy, you need to use the `np.dot <http://docs.scipy.org/doc/numpy/reference/generated/numpy.dot.html>`_ function)